Christian Front (United States): History

 The Christian Front was founded in November 1938 in response to the prompting of radio priest Charles Coughlin, who had called for a "crusade against the anti-Christian forces of the Red Revolution" in the May 23, 1938, edition of his newspaper, Social Justice.
 Its membership numbered several thousand and consisted mostly of Irish-Americans in New York City.

+It was led by John F. Cassidy, a St. John's Law School graduate who had failed the bar exam three times and unsuccessfully applied to work at the FBI.
+He was personally selected by Charles Coughlin, who announced Cassidy's leadership by radio to six thousand of his most ardent followers, then in Social Justice on July 31.
+He was also known as the Little Fuhrer.

-They sold Social Justice, organized boycotts of Jewish businesses, and held parades and rallies.
+The Christian Front sold Social Justice, organized boycotts of Jewish businesses, and held parades and rallies.
 They made no distinction between "Reds" and Jews.
 Their rallies welcomed attendees from like-minded organizations like the German American Bund and Crusaders for Americanism.
-They heard speakers denounce Jews as international bankers, war mongers, and communists, mock President Roosevelt as Rosenvelt, and praise Franco and Hitler.
+They heard speakers denounce Jews as international bankers, war mongers, and communists, mock President Roosevelt as Rosenfelt, and praise Franco and Hitler.
 The Roman Catholic Bishop of Brooklyn, Thomas Molloy, was a prominent supporter and his diocesan newspaper, the Tablet once addressed the charge that the Christian Front was antisemitic: "Well what of it?
 Just what law was violated?"

 The Front also targeted organized labor and tried to replace union officials, deemed too radical or Jewish, with "Christian leadership".

+Many National Guard members, and at least 400 NYPD officers, were members of the Christian Front.

 The Christian Front participated in the February 20, 1939, Nazi rally held in Madison Square Garden organized by the German American Bund.
 According to James Wechsler, the Christian Front was the critical component in taking Coughlin's message into action.
 It was, he wrote, "the dynamic core of the movement.
 It calls the mass meetings, floods the city with leaflets, and rallies the crowds under its own signature."
 For several months in 1939, Jews were harassed and attacked on the streets of New York City by thugs generally associated with the Front.
-Violent incidents including beatings and stabbings.
+In his call for the creation of the organization, Coughlin urged members to emulate the violence of Francisco Franco.
+He cited Thomas Aquinas' theology—describing violent revolt as a justifiable response to tyranny—in his calls for violence.
+Christian Front members committed many beatings and stabbings.
 New York City police infiltrated the organization and obtained more than a hundred convictions for the assaults.